Prepare to Apply

 If you have questions about the application, please do not hesitate to contact us for assistance.
 Our staff is available Monday-Friday, 8 am to 5 pm (Pacific Time), at (360) 650-3170 or firstname.lastname@example.org.

 Not all programs accept applications for all quarters.
-Consult the program page linked under Admissions for program-specific application deadlines.
+Consult the program page listed in Find a Program for program-specific application deadlines.

 English Language Proficiency